jathavaan/k-ball/README.md

 The application was written in **React** with **TypeScript**, using **Vite** as the build tool for a fast and efficient development experience.
 The design system was built on **Material-UI (MUI)**, providing a consistent and visually appealing user interface.
-Using MUI also allowed us to save time and reduce the workload while ensuring quality and consistency when building large and complex components.
+MUI's pre-designed components also allowed us to save time and reduce the workload while ensuring quality and consistency when building large and complex components.

+For state management, we utilized **Redux**.
+Key benefits include:

+- **Global State Synchronization:** Ensuring consistent state updates across components

+- **Scalability:** By structuring state management with slices, we’ve made it easier to scale the application as more features are added.

+- **Developer Experience:** The Redux DevTools extension simplifies tracking state changes and debugging.

+We integrated **Apollo Client** for handling **GraphQL** queries and client-side caching, enabling seamless interactions with the backend and reducing redundant network requests.
+Additionally, **TanStack Query** was used for its powerful data-fetching capabilities, error handling, and optimized re-renders.

 ### **Backend**

 The backend is powered by an **Express** server, hosting a **GraphQL API** built with **Apollo**.
 This combination ensures a flexible and efficient way to query and interact with the application’s data.

+We use **TypeORM** with the **code-first approach**, where the database schema is generated directly from TypeScript classes.
+This approach simplifies schema management, ensures consistency between the database and codebase, and allows for seamless migrations and updates as the application evolves.

 ### **Database**